danxunLi/Miller-Berkeley/README.md

 # Miller-Berkeley
-LiKa.pdf contains an overview of the code and the project.
+LiKa.pdf and LiKa_poster.pdf contain an overview of the code and the project.